Enter your ZIP to

 Myth #3: Solar Panels Require Constant Maintenance

 Solar panels are designed and manufactured to withstand temperature and weather fluctuations for years.
 Their installation requires few moving parts, reducing their vulnerability to malfunctions.
 Rainfall often cleans off dust and debris accumulation, and hosing and wiping down panels once or twice a year is usually sufficient for cleaning.
 Professional solar panel installation is the best way to reduce maintenance.
-A solar contractor will also install solar panels according to manufacturer instructions to maintain your product warranty.
+A solar contractor will also install your panels according to manufacturer instructions to maintain your product warranty.

 Myth #4: Solar Panels Will Damage My Roof